It has rained every day this week. English winter.

 ‘Hell in Heaven!’ wailed Mother.
 ‘Damn it and cuss!
 Jesus have mercy on us!’

-The bright times passed, we sat locked in our stocks, our bent backs turned on the valley. the June air infected us with primitive hungers, grass-seed and thistledown idled through the windows, we smelt the fields and were tormented by cuckoos, while every out-of-door sound that came drifting in was a sharp nudge in the solar plexus. the creaking wagons going past the school, the harness-jingle, and the cries of the carters, the calling of cows from the 17-Acre, Fletcher’s chattering mower, gunshot from the Warden- all tugged and pulled at our active wishes till we could have done Miss B a murder.
+The bright times passed, we sat locked in our stocks, our bent backs turned on the valley.
+The June air infected us with primitive hungers, grass-seed and thistledown idled through the windows, we smelt the fields and were tormented by cuckoos, while every out-of-door sound that came drifting in was a sharp nudge in the solar plexus.
+The creaking wagons going past the school, harnessjingle, and the cries of the carters, the calling of cows from the 17-Acre, Fletcher’s chattering mower, gunshot from the Warden- all tugged and pulled at our active wishes till we could have done Miss B a murder.

 David Attenborough wrote that when he played in the fields as a child, it did not occur to him to be interested in anything else, and Mary Oliver wrote about stones under the surface waiting to be touched.